SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 Wind lidars are measuring devices, and as for any other measuring systems, their measurements have uncertainties [@Borraccino_2016].
 Therefore, as already stated, it is crucial to assess their measurements uncertainty in order to increase confidence in lidar technology.

 Measurement uncertainty means doubt about the validity of the result of a measurement [@GUM].
 It represents the dispersion of the values attributed to a measurand.
-The ability to simulate uncertainty through a model such as ``Qlunc`` is important for judging measurement data but can also be useful for designing and setting up experiments and optimizing lidar design.
+The ability to simulate uncertainty through a model such as ``Qlunc``, is important for judging measurement data but can also be useful for designing and setting up experiments and optimizing lidar design.
 Because wind lidar is important for wind energy applications [@Clifton_2018], better models for wind lidar hardware (e.g., ``Qlunc``) and measurement processes (e.g., through ``MOCALUM`` [@mocalum] or ``YADDUM`` [@yaddum], with which ``Qlunc`` can feasibly combine) will directly contribute to the adoption of wind lidar for wind energy applications.

 This project is influenced by fundamental open science principles [@OpenScience].
 The scope is to create an open, standardized and collaborative framework to describe both generic and specific lidar architectures, characterize lidar uncertainties, and provide the tools for others to contribute within this framework.